 The John Purdue Club (JPC) serves as the alumni-engagement arm of Purdue Athletics and is responsible for raising funds in support of Purdue’s student-athletes.
 When students sign up for a Boarding Pass, which offers exclusive access to select athletic events, a portion of this investment supports student-athlete scholarships.
 Investing in a Boarding Pass also allows current students to begin accruing JPC priority points, which determine priority access after graduation.

 Graduating Boarding Pass holders have the opportunity to continue accruing priority points and supporting Purdue Athletics through the JPC’s Young Professionals program, which offers the ability to maintain membership with the club at a significantly discounted rate.

 The Purdue Foundation Student Board (PFSB) bridges the gap between the Purdue for Life Foundation and the student body.
 Board members focus on philanthropic initiatives to educate peers on the importance of giving back and serve as ambassadors and stewards to alumni and donors in support of the University’s private-giving goals.
 Students can apply for membership each spring.

 Graduate Gateway is a program designed for students who are in their final year on campus.
-Signature events like Send-Off, Senior Week, and Diploma and Dinner celebrate the hard work and accomplishments of our students and connect them with resources they will use as alumni.
+Signature events like Send-Off and Senior Week celebrate the hard work and accomplishments of our students and connect them with resources they will use as alumni.